finite-element/finite-element-course/doc/source/L4_feprobs.rst

    See a course on vector spaces.

-Our solveability conditions will make use of norms that measure the size of elements of a vector space (the size of finite element functions, in our case).
+Our solvability conditions will make use of norms that measure the size of elements of a vector space (the size of finite element functions, in our case).